passageidentity/passage-android/README.md

 ### In passage-android

-Use passage-android to implement Passkey Complete into your Node.js backend to authenticate requests and manage users.
+Use passage-android to implement Passkey Complete into your Android application to authenticate requests and manage users.

 | Product                                                                                                                                  | Compatible |
 | ---------------------------------------------------------------------------------------------------------------------------------------- | ---------- |